POLICY UPDATES

 Resources:

-We support SB 1562, which would increase the funding for the 988 mental health crisis hotline through a small surcharge on telecommunications device or service transactions.
+We supported SB 1562, which would have increased the funding for the 988 mental health crisis hotline through a small surcharge on telecommunications device or service transactions.
+The 988 hotline has seen increased usage since the nationwide launch and has been effective in helping people in a mental health crisis.

 Resources: